humdrum-tools/humdrum-documentation/guide/ch23/index.md

 `timebase -t 4 input.krn`

 We can now use **yank -m** to extract all appropriate sonorities.
-The
-\"marker\" is the barline and the \"range\" is 4 records following the marker, hence:
+The "marker" is the barline and the "range" is 4 records following the marker, hence:

 `timebase -t 4 input.krn | yank -m ^= -r 4`